ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/PreparationsForCustomisation/Index.rst

 Reference to your own XLIFF file
 ================================

-A reference to a Locallang file can be created via the `Locallang Path <configuration-content-locallangpath>`__ field of the Klaro configuration.
+A reference to a Locallang file can be created via the :ref:`Locallang Path <configuration-content-locallangpath>` field of the Klaro configuration.

 This overwrites the default labels of the extension.
 Labels can also be added to this file that are required for individually defined purposes or services, for example.

 ..  figure:: /Images/HowTo-LocallangPath.png
+    :alt: Locallang Path field in the Klaro configuration content tab